Contacts

 <key>NSContactsUsageDescription</key><string>This app needs access to your contacts.</string>Or in your .xcconfig:

-INFOPLIST_KEY_NSContactsUsageDescription = This app needs access to your contacts.Android
+INFOPLIST_KEY_NSContactsUsageDescription = This app needs access to your contacts.Reading contact notes (restricted)

 Section titled “Android”Add the following permissions to your AndroidManifest.xml (or the test target’s Skip/AndroidManifest.xml):